ovh/docs/pages/web_cloud/domains/transfer_incoming_ionos/guide.en-ie.md

 ## Objective

-To transfer an Ionos domain name, you will need to follow a specific procedure.
+To transfer a Ionos domain name, you will need to follow a specific procedure.

-**Find out how to transfer an Ionos domain name to OVHcloud**
+**This guide explains how to transfer a Ionos domain name to OVHcloud.**

 > [!warning]
 >